-- There is normally no fixed address assignment; in other words, when a client requests an IP address again, it normally receives a different address from the previous address.
+- DHCP can be used both when starting up a device and during ongoing operation. - The assigned IP address remains valid only for a limited time known as the lease time.
+When half the period of validity has elapsed, the DHCP client can extend the period of the assigned IPv4 address.
+When the entire time has elapsed, the DHCP client needs to request a new IPv4 address. - There is normally no fixed address assignment; in other words, when a client requests an IP address again, it normally receives a different address from the previous address.
 It is possible to configure the DHCP server so that the DHCP client always receives the same fixed address in response to its request.
 The parameter with which the DHCP client is identified for the fixed address assignment is set on the DHCP client.
 The address can be assigned via the MAC address, the DHCP client ID, PROFINET device name or the device name.
-You configure the parameter in "System > DHCP client (Page 186)". - The following DHCP options are supported: - DHCP option 3: Assignment of a router address - DHCP option 6: Assignment of a DNS server address - DHCP option 66: Assignment of a dynamic TFTP server name - DHCP option 67: Assignment of a dynamic boot file name
+You configure the parameter in "System > DHCP Client". - The following DHCP options are supported: - DHCP option 3: Assignment of a router address - DHCP option 6: Assignment of a DNS server address - DHCP option 66: Assignment of a dynamic TFTP server name - DHCP option 67: Assignment of a dynamic boot file name